Claydol Best Moveset

 Claydol gets Levitate.
 But Levitate is the one that matters.
 It's the centerpiece of every viable set.
 Build around that.

-Claydol is leaning toward the physical side (base 70 Attack).
+Claydol is a mixed attacker with base 70 Attack and 70 Sp.
+Atk.
 Tanky enough to absorb a few hits, too.
 Speed tells the real story.
 Base 75 Speed is workable.
 Faster than some, slower than many.

 Debuting in Ruby & Sapphire, Claydol appears in 14 games across 8 generations.
 A reliable presence in a solid number of games, typically found through wild encounters.